 The budget imposes new reporting requirements on purchasers of existing policies with death benefits exceeding \$500,000.
-The purchaser would need to notify the IRS, the insurance company that issued the policy, and the seller of policy issuer and policy number, buyer and seller's identity, purchase price, and upon payment of death benefits the insurance company would be required to report gross benefit paid, the buyer's TIN, and estimated basis to the IRS and to the payee.
+The purchaser would need to disclose the policy issuer and number, buyer and seller's identity, and purchase price to the IRS, the insurance company that issued the policy, and the policy seller.
+Upon payment of death benefits the insurance company would be required to report the gross benefit paid, buyer's TIN, and estimated basis to the IRS and to the payee.